TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 Below are some of the cases where resulting Lua intentionally behaves different from compiled JS.

+## Type-directed emit

+One of TypeScript's [design goals](https://github.com/microsoft/TypeScript/wiki/TypeScript-Design-Goals) is **not** using type information to affect program runtime behavior.
+Though this has many advantages (such as gradual typing), TypeScriptToLua uses type information extensively.
+This allows us to emit a much more optimized, portable, and correct Lua code.

 ## [Boolean coercion](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)

 JavaScript and Lua differ in what they evaluate to true/false.
 TypeScriptToLua adheres to the Lua evaluations.